lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 the hard drive and `dir`, that displays the full path to the file matching the `hyperLOPIT-SIData-ms3-rep12-intersect.csv` pattern, which corresponds the the file of interest.
-In the last line, we print the filename (not the full path, which will vary from computer to computer).
+In the last line, we print the file name (not the full path, which will vary from computer to computer).